wjw1758548031/pv-docs-site/docs/petority/intro.md

 ![update](/img/get-to-know/Map.jpg)

 + Use two fingers to tilt the map in 3D View!
++ you can easily pinpoint your pet's location and conveniently monitor your pet's movements in real time.
 + Unlimited range and live mode updates every 10 seconds.
-    It ensures you can easily pinpoint your pet's location and conveniently monitor your pet's movements in real time.

 + Location Recording

 Never worry about your pet wandering off again.
 Petority records your pet's movements and alerts you if they leave designated safe areas.
 ### 2. Exercise Monitoring and Real-time Heart Rate Tracking
 Ensure your pet's health by monitoring their daily exercise routines.
 Track their heart rate in real-time, and receive alerts if any irregularities are detected, helping you spot potential health issues early on.

 + Check whether they're getting sufficient exercise daily
 + Monitor their heart rate in real-time and proactively detect potential signs of illness
 + Track Your Pet's Steps

     Keep tabs on your pet's activity levels by tracking their steps throughout the day.

 ![home-step](/img/get-to-know/Exercise-Monitoring-and-Real-time-Heart-Rate-Tracking.jpg)

 ### [3.
 Track Your Pet's Physical Well-being with Daily Observation](/docs/petority/features/health-monitoring)
 Easily review your pet's health data by selecting the desired time frame.
 You can trace their exact path and activities, enabling you to understand their daily routines and behaviors better.